SBL-Barcelona/Lab-Website/content/joinus.md

 include_footer: true
 ---

 Our lab offers a unique opportunity to contribute to cutting-edge research in the fields of cognitive neuroscience and experimental psychology.
-We investigate the psychological and neural underpinnings of moral deicison-making and extremist behavior and explore the spread of misinformation online.
+We investigate the psychological and neural underpinnings of moral decision-making and extremist attitudes and explore the spread of misinformation online.

-As a student in our lab, you will work alongside experienced researchers, gaining hands-on experience with advanced methodologies such as fMRI and EEG.
+As a student in our lab, you will work alongside experienced researchers, gaining hands-on experience with advanced methods such as fMRI and EEG.
 You will actively contribute to experiments, data analysis, and publications.
-Our collaborative and intellectually stimulating environment provides the ideal setting to study and address pressing societal issues.
+Our collaborative and intellectually stimulating environment provides the ideal setting to study and help address pressing societal issues.

 ## Open positions